rleathart/mc-modlist-installer/README.md

 An easy to use modlist installer for Minecraft Java Edition.
+Think of this as an open source alternative to the Twitch Launcher.

 ## Usage for users

-This is a GO version of the master branch that exists in order to support FreeBSD

 Usage is as simple as downloading the [latest release](https://github.com/rleathart/mcmli/releases) for your operating system to a modpack directory and then running the executable.
-The installer will ask you to specify a remote: just copy and paste a link to a `modpack.remote` file.
+The installer will ask you to specify a modlist URL: just copy and paste a link to a modlist.
-For reference, after running the installer your directory structure will look like:
+For reference, after running the installer your directory structure will look something like:
 ```
 ./
-├── .install.remote
 ├── config/
 ├── main.modlist
-├── install.exe
+├── mcmli.exe
 └── mods/
 ```

-On macOS and Linux, you will have to set execute permissions for the file before
+On macOS and Linux, you may have to set execute permissions for the file before
 running:
 ```
 cd /path/to/your/modpack/directory
-chmod u+x install*
+chmod u+x mcmli
 ```
 Now you can run the binary either by double clicking it, or in the CLI.